How To Thaw A Frozen Turkey Safely

-Thanksgiving will soon be upon us and the traditional turkey dinner will be served across much of the U.S.; so for the sake of modern survival, here is how-to thaw a frozen turkey using either of the following two safe methods:
+Thanksgiving will soon be upon us and the traditional turkey dinner will be served across much of the U.S.; so for the sake of modern survival during the turkey dinner, here is how-to safely thaw a frozen turkey using either of the following two methods:

 Thaw your turkey in the refrigerator.
 It’s the easiest method for defrosting a turkey.
 However it also takes a fairly long time, so you will need to plan ahead.

 Keep the frozen turkey in its original, unopened wrapper.
 Place it breast side up in a container or tray that will prevent the turkey juices from dripping on other foods in the refrigerator.

 Be sure that your refrigerator temperature dial is set to 40°F or below.
 Use a fridge thermometer to check this.

 Allow about 24 hours for each 4 to 5 pounds of frozen turkey you plan to thaw in the fridge.